zeroc-ice/ice-builder-visualstudio/README.md

 ### Known Issue with Visual Studio 2017

-The `Ice Builder` property page does not always appear in C++ projects with Visual Studio 2017; it however appears with some installations of Visual Studio 2017 version 15.2 (26430.14).
+The `Ice Builder` property page does not always appear in C++ projects with Visual Studio 2017: it appears with some installations of Visual Studio 2017, but not all of them.
 We are currently researching this issue.
 Universal Windows (UWP) and C# projects are not affected by this problem.

 ## C# Usage